Eeems/vbuild/README.md

 ### VELBUILD Reference

 VELBUILD is a superset of [APKBUILD(5)](https://man.archlinux.org/man/APKBUILD.5.en).
-It uses largely the same format, but has a few key extra variables/functions.
+It uses largely the same format, but has a few key extra variables/functions. subpackage functions also expect a `package()` method instead of a function body.

 #### category